 To enable remote access, a Casambi network needs to have one iOS or Android device acting as a gateway and the sharing settings for the network need to be Open, Password protected or Administrator only.

 To set up the gateway device select Gateway in the Network Setup screen.
-If the Gateway option is grey and cannot be selected, make sure the sharing setting is not set to Not shared.
+If the Gateway option is grey and cannot be selected, make sure the network is shared (see the Sharing settings section of this guide).

 Select the Gateway button to enable the gateway on the device.
 If you have added an email address for the network you can also enable notifications to that email address if the gateway is disconnected for some reason.

 Note: The Casambi gateway feature relies on third-party devices and connections.
 Because of this, a continuous and flawless operation cannot be guaranteed.